mrYakamoto/orange-jasmine/README.md

 Write OO JS code for the model in `javascripts/tree.js` to make this test pass.
 Then uncomment the next test (change the `xit` to `it`) and keep going until all the specs are passing.

-##### Release 2: Expanding the View
+##### Release 1: Expanding the View

 Now let's add some interaction with the DOM.
 Write your DOM interaction code in your view object, found in `javascripts/view.js`.
-Use the objects you built in releases 0 and 1.
+Use the objects you built in release 0.

 * Write code that allows you to plant a tree by clicking a button.
 It should be visible on the screen somehow (there is a tree image in the `images` directory you may use)
 * Write code that allows you to age a tree by clicking a button.
 If you age the tree enough, there should be oranges that appear on the tree (use the orange image)
 * Write code that allows you to pick an orange off the tree by clicking a button

+##### Release 2: TDDing the View with Jasmine - Optional

+Much like for our tree model, we've written a Jasmine test for you to test the view.
+It's currently disabled in the `SpecRunner`, so edit that file and uncomment the `view.js` and `view.spec.js` script lines.

-Testing DOM-interactive JavaScript with Jasmine requires a lot of setup, since `SpecRunner.html` has no way to access the HTML in `index.html`.
-You have to create mock HTML elements in your testing suite for any of your `view.js` tests to run.
+Testing DOM-interactive JavaScript with Jasmine requires a lot of setup.
+`SpecRunner.html` has no way to access the HTML in `index.html`, so mock HTML elements have to be created in the testing suite before any of the view tests can run.

 We've created these mock elements for you in the view spec.
 Read through the spec to see how the mock elements are appended and removed before/after each test.